pnp/blog/content/office-add-ins-community-call/2024-10-09/index.md

 ## This month's agenda and presenters

-The call was hosted by [Mingjia Liu](https://www.linkedin.com/in/mingjia-liu-90a69a24a/), Product Manager2, Microsoft.
+The call was hosted by [Mingjia Liu](https://www.linkedin.com/in/mingjia-liu-90a69a24a/), Product Manager 2 at Microsoft.

-* **Install JS add-ins together with main app/COM add-ins on Win32** [Skylar Pan](https://www.linkedin.com/in/skylar-pan/), Senior Product Manager at Microsoft.
+* **Install JS add-ins together with main app/COM add-ins on Win32** [Skylar Pan](https://www.linkedin.com/in/skylar-pan/), Senior Program Manager at Microsoft.

 {{< youtube 7oDPawF58rg >}}